Home > Resources > How to fix iPhone Unavailable

 • From the expanded options, click Erase This Device.

-• If asked, follow the onscreen instructions to verify your Apple identity.
+• If asked, follow the onscreen instructions to verify your Apple identity by entering your Apple ID password again.

 The remote erase will start as soon as your unavailable iPhone comes online.
 Once complete, the device will be restored to factory settings with all data erased — no passcode needed.